grpc/proposal/A21-service-config-error-handling.md

 		valid service config is received.
-5. If the resolver does not support service config resolution OR if no gRPC config is received OR if gRPC config is received but no service config is chosen, the client should use the default service config, if configured, or empty service config if no default service config was provided.
+5. If the resolver does not support service config resolution OR if no gRPC config is received OR if gRPC config is received but no service config is chosen (in case of the DNS resolver), the client should use the default service config, if configured, or empty service config if no default service config was provided.

 ### Criteria to determine the validity of a service config